-VwGH: Disposal of co-entrepreneurial share while retaining special business assets
+VwGH: Disposal of a co-entrepreneurial share while retaining special business assets

 The Administrative Court (VwGH) recently dealt with the question of a capital gain eligible for tax relief pursuant to section 24 EStG 1988 in the case of the sale of parts of a co-entrepreneurial share while retaining special business assets.
 Accordingly, the disclosure of hidden reserves associated with the business share is not required.